-Erected in the fourth century in honour of St. John the Baptist and Saint John the Evangelist, the Basilica of St. John Lateran (Basilica di San Giovanni in Laterano) is the Cathedral of Rome and the most important of the four major basilicas.
+Founded during the fourth century in honour of St. John the Baptist and John the Evangelist, St John Lateran (Basilica di San Giovanni in Laterano) is the Cathedral of Rome and the most important of the four major basilicas.
 It is known as St John Lateran Archbasilica, as is it considered the mother church of the Roman Catholic faithful.

-In the early fourth century the emperor Constantine stripped the Laterani family of their land as one of their members was accused of conspiring against the Emperor.
+In the early part of the fourth century, the Laterani family were stripped of their land as one of their members was accused of conspiring against the Emperor.
 It was given to the Bishop of Rome in order to build the first Roman basilica.

-The two-story portico on the main facade of the basilica dates from the eighteenth century, and is the place from which the pope gives his blessing on Maundy Thursday.
-At the top of the facade, imposing statues of Christ and the saints sculpted in the eighteenth century welcome the faithful.
+The two-story portico on the Basilica’s main façade was constructed during the eighteenth century, and is where the Pope blesses the congregation on Holy Thursday.
+On the top part of the façade, visitors will see imposing statues of the Apostles and Jesus, also dating from the eighteenth century.

 Piazza di San Giovanni in Laterano, 4.

 Every day: 7 am – 6:30 pm